Provisionals:

 The Benefits of Provisionals

 Provisional restorations can be used to evaluate and preview a desired esthetic outcome and help uncover any functional limiters.
 They can help to determine the desired shape and color, as well as assess periodontal response and function.
-Provisionals are often utilized in large complex cases such as full mouth reconstructions.
-Still, it is essential to note that, in some instances, they are used to evaluate single units, multiple units, and implants as well.
+Provisionals are often utilized in large, complex cases such as full mouth reconstructions.
+Still, it is essential to note that, in some instances, they are used to evaluate single units, multiple units, and implants.
 Especially in implant restorations, provisionals play an essential role in tissue management and overall case success.

-At the fundamental level, a provisional is useful to provide a holding spot both horizontally and vertically to help prevent tooth movement while waiting for a more permanent restoration.
-They help to prevent bacteria exposure on the surfaces and tubules by protecting the dentin.
+At the fundamental level, a provisional is helpful for providing a holding spot, both horizontally and vertically, to prevent tooth movement while waiting for a more permanent restoration.
+They help to prevent bacterial exposure on the surfaces and tubules by protecting the dentin.
 Provisionals also help to avoid sensitivity while waiting for the final prosthesis.
 Provisionals, especially those fabricated at Burbank Dental Lab (figure 1), offer the following specific goals:

 1. To help manage esthetic issues to ensure a patient has a clear idea of the outcome.
 This includes determining the smile line, embrasures, length, and midline.
 The patient will have a visual representation of these parameters to help ensure overall satisfaction with the final restorations.